 CDE describes MTSS as addressing the needs of all children in an integrated, comprehensive framework that focuses on CA CCSS, core instruction, differentiated learning, student-centered learning, individualized student needs, and the alignment of systems necessary for all students' academic, behavioral, and social success.
-119 Our model is directly aligned with the intention of MTSS to quickly identify student needs - whether these needs are academic, behavioral, emotional, or something else - and provide appropriate supports, such as additional practice, reteach, one-on-one tutoring or small group work.
-(Details about our MTSS tiers and specific interventions and supports are included below in the section on Supporting Students with Special Needs.)
+125 Our model is directly aligned with the intention of MTSS to quickly identify student needs-whether these needs are academic, behavioral, emotional, or other-and provide appropriate supports, such as additional practice, re-teaching, one-on-one tutoring, small group work, counseling, or working with the family.
+(Details about the functions of Mayacamas' MTSS tiers and specific interventions and supports are included below in the section on Supporting Students with Special Needs.)